Callabonna Resources Limited

 Callabonna Resources is an ASX listed mineral explorer.

-The Company's focus is on discovery or acquisition of a large low cost mineral production asset.
+The Company's focus is on the development of the Ansongo Manganese Deposit in Eastern Mali, a potentially low cost manganese oxide lump production asset.

-The Company's directors are experienced in mining, project development, exploration geology and geophysics.
+The Company's directors are experienced in mining, project finance and development, exploration geology and geophysics.

-Callabonna derives its name from the Callabonna Sub-basin home to several uranium mines in the Frome Embayment area in South Australia.
-These mines are hosted by sandstone, use in situ leach extraction and are profitable, for example Heathgate’s Beverley uranium mine.
+Callabonna derives its name from the Callabonna Sub-basin home to several profitable uranium mines in the Frome Embayment area in South Australia.
 The basin straddles the South Australia-NSW border near Broken Hill.